mucommander/mucommander/package/readme.txt

 - Changed 'Store login and password' to 'Store credentials' to reflect that additional properties, like ssh-key, are also stored.
 - Set Shift+F4 as the default alternative keyboard shortcut for "Make file" action.
 - Command line (of Terminal) it can be now visible in folder view
+- Authenticate with the specified ssh-key when connecting to a different path on a server via SFTP from the location bar.

 Localization:
 -